 The owner's tool kit is located inside the storage compartment under the passenger seat.
-(See page 3-19 for passenger seat removal and installation procedures.)
+(See page 3-17.)

 The service information included in this manual and the tools provided in the owner's tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
 However, additional tools such as a torque wrench may be necessary to perform certain maintenance work correctly.